jrowinski3d/DeadlineSlack/DeadlineSlack/README.md

 ### Dependencies

-This package has dependencies to *[slacker](https://github.com/os/slacker)* which requires *[requests](https://pypi.python.org/pypi/requests)*.
-As such ensure you have both on your PYTHONPATH for the events to process correctly.
+This package has dependencies to *[slack_sdk](https://pypi.org/project/slack-sdk/)* As such, ensure you have it available on your PYTHONPATH for the events to process correctly.

 You can add an additional Python search paths to Deadline using: